 Enhancing Healthcare Team Outcomes

-NL is a rare skin complication of type 1 diabetes.
-However, its diagnosis and management is exceedingly difficult.
-The skin lesions are best managed with an interprofessional team that includes a dermatologist, endocrinologist, wound care nurse, internist and an infectious disease specialist.
+Necrobiosis lipoidica is a rare skin complication of type 1 diabetes.
+However, its diagnosis and management are exceedingly difficult.
+The skin lesions are best managed with an interprofessional team that includes a dermatologist, endocrinologist, wound care nurse, internist, and infectious disease specialist.
 There is no specific treatment for NL.
-The key is to ensure that the diabetes is well controlled.
+The key is to ensure that diabetes is well controlled.
 Open wounds and ulcers need to be managed by a wound care nurse.
-Many newer biological agents have been used to treat the skin disorder but without clinical trials, it is difficult to know the effectiveness of these agents.
-These patients need long term follow up as the wound closure can take months.
+Many newer biological agents have been used to treat skin disorder but without clinical trials, it is difficult to know the effectiveness of these agents.
+These patients need long-term follow-up as the wound closure can take months.
 Some people may benefit from compression therapy and stockings.

 (Click Image to Enlarge)